-- Current Year's Projects contains details of disbursements made against obligations incurred during 2001 under AB and SB. - Prior Years' Projects this column contains details of disbursements made against obligations raised during previous financial years (1999-2000); negative amounts are offset by positive entries under one or more line items in this column.
-These include the sum of General Programme and Special Programme activities that took place prior to the introduction, in 2000, of the unified budget structure. - Expenditure represents the amount of funds obligated, i.e. the allocation of available funds constituting the ceiling for disbursements.
-Obligations are liquidated by payment, by delivery in-kind or by cancellation. - Unliquidated Obligations represents amounts yet to be disbursed. - Transit Account is a temporary account from which entries are cleared to their final destination.
-This account will be brought to zero before the project(s) concerned is (are) closed. - Instalments with Implementing Partners represents payments made to partners (allocated to a general sector) for which reports on the use of such funds had not been received as of the end of the financial year.
-These amounts will be cleared upon receipt of financial reports from the partners, which indicate to which specific sector the amounts should be allocated.
+- Current Year's Projects contains details of disbursements made against obligations incurred during 2002 under AB and SB. - Prior Years' Projects this column contains details of disbursements made against obligations raised during previous financial years (2000-2001); negative amounts are offset by positive entries under one or more line items in this column. - Expenditure represents the amount of funds obligated, i.e. the allocation of available funds constituting the ceiling for disbursements.
+Obligations are liquidated by payment, by delivery in-kind or by cancellation. - Unliquidated Obligations represent amounts yet to be disbursed. - Transit Account is a temporary account from which entries are cleared to their final destination.
+This account will be brought to zero before the project(s) concerned is (are) closed.

-- Protection, Monitoring and Co-ordination represents the cost of UNHCR's presence at operating locations (i.e. the direct cost of protecting refugee populations).
+- Instalments with Implementing Partners represents payments made to partners (allocated to a general sector) for which reports on the use of such funds had not been received as of the end of the financial year.
+These amounts will be cleared upon receipt of financial reports from the partners, which indicate to which specific sector the amounts should be allocated. - Protection, Monitoring and Co-ordination represent the cost of UNHCR's presence at operating locations (i.e. the direct cost of protecting refugee populations).
 This differs from the sector Legal Assistance, which refers to the cost of specific projects and/or materials. - Combined Projects some projects may be financed from several sources of funds.
 Funding for a particular project may be increased in a subsequent financial year from either the same or a different funding source.
 In either of these scenarios, a "combination" of two or more projects is created.
 Disbursements are recorded under the original project (under which the budget is also held). - Programme Support refers to administrative and personnel costs of operational units whose primary function is the development, formulation, delivery and evaluation of an organisation's programmes.
-This will typically include units that provide backstopping of programmes either on a technical, thematic, geographic, logistical or administrative basis.
+This will typically include units that provide back-stopping of programmes either on a technical, thematic, geographic, logistical or administrative basis.